Gluing Branes, I

 \newsubsection{Higgs bundles versus ALE fibrations}

 Our discussion has focussed almost exclusively on Higgs bundles and spectral covers.
-One may wonder how the gluing morphism or a nilpotent Higgs VEV appear on the $F$-theory side.
-In this picture, the compactification data consists of a Calabi-Yau four-fold $Y_4$ with $G$-flux, and there does not seem to be room for gluing data.
+There is another correspondence which maps the spectral cover to an elliptically fibered Calabi-Yau $Y_4$ with $G$-flux, which yields the more traditional description of $F$-theory vacua.
+One may wonder how the gluing morphism or a nilpotent Higgs VEV appear in this picture, as naively there does not seem to be room for gluing data there.
 In fact, in order to write down an $F$-theory compactification we need to specify an additional piece of data, namely a point on the intermediate Jacobian: \be {\cal J} \ = \ H^3(Y_4,{\bf R})/H^3(Y_4,{\bf Z}) \ee This is usually ignored because for Calabi-Yau four-folds, the intermediate Jacobian is often trivial.
 For the cases of interest here however, it is in some sense not trivial, and this accounts for the missing data.

 To see this more precisely, it will be useful to first reconsider the description of line bundles in the spectral cover picture, because the Calabi-Yau fourfold picture is closely related to this.
 Recall that holomorphic line bundles are classified by the Picard group $H^1(\cO_C^*)$, and we have the long exact sequence \be \to \ H^1(C,{\bf Z}) \ \to \ H^1(\cO_C) \ \to \ H^1(\cO_C^*) \ \to \ H^2(C,{\bf Z}) \ \to \ldots \ee Thus to specify a line bundle, we need to specify the flux (the first Chern class in $H^2(C,{\bf Z})$, and a point on the Jacobian $H^1(\cO_C)/H^1(C,{\bf Z})$.
 In fact when the above sequence does not split, we need additional information, but let us ignore that here.